Fair0/healthsmp/README.md

 # lifesteal-plugin
  A Life Steal Plugin for MC 1.17.1 on Spigot.
+Uses Eclipse as the IDE.
+Needs Spigot 1.17.1 API https://www.spigotmc.org/wiki/buildtools/ and the Simple JSON library from google https://code.google.com/archive/p/json-simple/.